guoalex1/xdp-socket/README.txt

 With the xdp-loader from xdp-tools: sudo xdp-loader load <interface_name> xdp_filter.o --pin-path /sys/fs/bpf/xdp/xsk_filter
+Example: sudo xdp-loader load enp0s3 xdp_filter.o --pin-path /sys/fs/bpf/xdp/xsk_filter

 User:
 Run make inside the directory 'user' and the static library libxdp.a will be built in the same directory

 Examples:
-The directories server and client provide a minimal request-reply example using xdp_sockets
+The directories server and client provide a minimal request-reply example using xdp-sockets

 Server:
 Run make inside the directory 'server' to build the server